Zagreb: Politics and government

 Zagreb is the capital of the Republic of Croatia, its political center and the center of various state institutions.

 On the St. Mark's Square are the seats of the Government of the Republic of Croatia in the Banski Dvori complex, the Croatian Parliament (Sabor), as well as the Constitutional Court of the Republic of Croatia.
 Various ministries and state agencies are located in the wider area of the City of Zagreb.

 City governance

-The current mayor of Zagreb is Tomislav Tomašević ('We can!'), elected in the 2021 Zagreb local elections, the second round of which was held on 30 May 2021.
-There are two deputy mayors elected from the same list, Danijela Dolenec and Luka Korlaet.

-The Zagreb Assembly is composed of 51 representatives, elected in the 2021 Zagreb local elections.

-The Zagreb Assembly is composed of 51 representatives, elected in the 2021 Zagreb local elections.